pnimajneb/pnimajneb/README.md

 <h1>Hi I'm Benjamin :wave:,</h1>

 <p>
-After I have been working as a Webdesdigner, I currently ran through a six months full-time Bootcamp in programming with a focus on Front-End.
-I am passionate about diving deeper into the languages I already know and I am curious about learning new languages.
-I am excited about implementing UX/UI Design into coding.
+After I have been working as a Webdesigner, I currently ran through a six months full-time Bootcamp in programming with a focus on Front-End.
+I am passionate about diving deeper into coding, both Front-End and Back-End.
+I am excited about combining my already gained experiences in UX/UI Design with coding.
 I am ready to start new projects with a hands-on mentality and teamplayer skills.
+Other than that I am a Zen :pray: and Contemporary Dance :dancer: practitioner.
 </p>

 <h4>Recent projects</h4>